datacol-io/datacol-io.github.io/docs/getting-started.md

 Getting started with Datacol is easy.
 Take following steps to get started -

-#### 1. Setup Google Cloud Project
+#### 1. Get a GCP account

-Go to [Google Console][1] and create a new project if you don't have one.
-Optionally you need to enable following APIs in API Manager's Library section -

-* Cloud Deployment Manager API
-* Google Cloud Container Builder API

-If you don't know from where to enable, please skip and go to next section.
-Our CLI will guide you.
+If you don't have a Google cloud account, please go ahead and [create](https://cloud.google.com/) one.
+GCP provides you $300 free credits for 12-months.

 #### 2. Install CLI
 In this step you will install Datacol Command Line Interface (CLI).
-You will use CLI to manage and scale your [applications][6], to provision [helm charts][5], to view [logs][7], and others.
-We currently provide CLI for Linux and Mac.
+You will use CLI to manage and scale your [applications][6], to provision [cloudsql][5] databases, to view [logs][7], and others.
+We currently provide CLI for Linux, Mac and Windows.

 **Install on Mac**